 This course is an introduction to population issues from an economic perspective.
 Population issues examined include: population growth and national accounts, the demographic transition, the economic determinants of mortality and morbidity, fertility, family planning, and economic empowerment of women, age structure and the demographic dividend, the economics of family structure, and the economic sources and consequences of migration.

 This course is an introduction to health economics.
-Course content includes: demand for health care, the Grossman model, disparities in health and the political economy of health, supply of health care (including the labor market for physicians and the hospital industry), demand for health insurance and issues of moral hazard and adverse selection, health policy (including various national models of health insurance and health care delivery), and issues in public health economics and economic epidemiology (like population aging, obesity, environmental health).
+Topics covered include: demand for health care, the Grossman model, disparities in health and the political economy of health, supply of health care (including the labor market for physicians and the hospital industry), demand for health insurance and issues of moral hazard and adverse selection, health policy (including various national models of health insurance and health care delivery), and issues in public health economics and economic epidemiology (like population aging, obesity, environmental health, and infectious diseases).
 The main objective of the course is to equip students with analytic tools to understand health care markets and health outcomes.

-This course is an introduction to economic research through the replication and extension of a published, peer-reviewed empirical paper in economic science.
+This course is an introduction to economic research through the replication and modest extension of a published, peer-reviewed empirical paper in economic science.
 The course will operate as a workshop, involving weekly roundtable progress reports, and discussions of the mechanics of replicating/doing economic research.
-By replicating and extending a published research paper, students will learn how economic scientists develop and motivate answerable research questions, detail falsifiable hypotheses that follow logically from theory, develop strategies of data collection to quantify elements of theory, evaluate the reliability and validity of data sources, develop strategies for assembling and cleaning datasets in preparation for econometric analyses, select econometric procedures sensitive to data structure or the measurement precision variables toward the aims of theory testing or parameter estimation, write code and record keep workflow to enable replication of empirical claims, interpret data regularities to adjudicate hypotheses, develop ancillary tests to guard against hasty generalization/conclusions, and sequentially unfold econometric results to persuade/convince the scientific community of conclusions reached.
+By replicating and modestly extending a published research paper, students will learn how economic scientists develop and motivate answerable research questions, detail falsifiable hypotheses that follow logically from theory, develop strategies of data collection to quantify elements of theory, evaluate the reliability and validity of data sources used, develop strategies for assembling and cleaning datasets in preparation for econometric analyses, select econometric procedures sensitive to data structure or the measurement precision of variables toward the aims of theory testing or parameter estimation, write code and record work flow to enable replication of empirical claims, interpret data regularities to adjudicate hypotheses, develop ancillary tests to guard against hasty generalizations/conclusions, and sequentially unfold econometric results to persuade/convince the scientific community of conclusions reached.